cjoster/psp-artifacts/README.md

 # Kubectl Artifacts

-This package contains a handful of kubectl artifacts intended to ease the burden on operating a kubernetes cluster with little or no authentication framework configured more securely.
+This package contains a handful of kubectl artifacts intended to ease the burden of more securely operating a kubernetes cluster with little or no authentication framework configured.

 # Installation